vivalkm/WordGuess/README.md

 - [x] User sees a visual change after guessing the correct word
 - [x] User can tap a 'Reset' button to get a new word and clear previous guesses
 - [x] User will get an error message if they input an invalid guess
-- [ ] User can see a 'streak' record of how many words they've guessed correctly.
+- [x] User can see a 'streak' record of how many words they've guessed correctly.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Add hint for the target word

 ## Video Walkthrough